0lkhs0/SGBIZFormation-Cessation/README.md

 <p align = center>
 <img width ='800' alt['Average rate'] src='https://user-images.githubusercontent.com/104280044/221539965-2cf2a649-1b09-4a70-811c-90da135ff729.png'>
   </p>
-The rate is maximum for the industry:  Professional Services The rate is minimum for the industry:  Accommodation
+The rate is maximum for the industry:  Professional Services <br>
+The rate is minimum for the industry:  Accommodation

-Industries like: Information & Communications, Education, Health & Social Services, Retail Trade,Arts, Entertainment, Recreation & Other Services, Transportation & Storage,Food & Beverage Services have potential for growth.
+Industries like: Information & Communications, Education, Health & Social Services, Retail Trade, Arts, Entertainment, Recreation & Other Services, Transportation & Storage, Food & Beverage Services have potential for growth. <br></br>
 Their cessation formation rate is in the middle as we can observe.